mendix/docs/content/developerportal/deploy/mendix-sso.md

 {{% todo %}}[Add AppStore Link - several instances]{{% /todo %}}

-The [MendixSSO module](https://appstore.home.mendix.com) allows you to specify that users of your app can be authenticated using their Mendix account credentials.
+The [MendixSSO module](https://appstore.home.mendix.com) allows you to specify that users of your app can be authenticated using their Mendix account credentials when your app is deployed to Mendix Cloud v4.

 Using Mendix accounts means that you do not need a special authorization module to support resetting and changing passwords, and makes it easy to create multiple applications which all use the same sign-on mechanism.